Willkommen auf den Seiten des Auswärtigen Amts

 All ministries in the Interministerial Committee on Business and Human Rights are very closely involved in the design and support of the monitoring process.
 Business associations, trade unions and civil society are also advising the Federal Foreign Office on this process.
 The approach and results will be presented to a wider public at several dialogue events.

 From 2020 onwards, the findings of the monitoring process will form the basis for the German Government’s decision on further steps in the field of business and human rights.
 These steps can include legislative measures.

 - Further information on the NAP monitoring process is available in a comprehensive catalogue of the main questions on NAP monitoring (in German) drawn up by the Federal Foreign Office and the implementation consortium

 - Further information can be found on the German Government’s central information platform on the NAP

-... as well as in a FAQ form at the NAP Help Desk at the Agency for Business and Economic Development:
+and under the FAQ at the NAP Help Desk at the Agency for Business and Economic Development:

 www.wirtschaft-entwicklung.de/nachhaltigkeit (in German)